 Tyrus is an online toolkit by Airbnb made for creatives, by creatives.
 Born as a response to the insights gained from the close collaboration between Airbnb Design and illustrators around the world, the website sets out to empower illustrators as they navigate the myriad of challenges within project management and remote working.
 Tyrus encourages dialogue about an industry that can be both misunderstood and undervalued, and addresses the tricky and less glamorous underbelly of a creative practice: managing clients, time, and budgets.
 The toolkit offers various guides, examples, and templates, enabling freelancers to transform their practice and spend more time on what they love.
+Only a few months after Tyrus's launch, Airbnb announced that over 2.6 million creatives had already explored the toolkit.

 The visual language of Tyrus builds upon these two different sides of being an illustrator, joining together expressive creativity with the diligence and organization that comes with managing projects and clients.
 Through a strong modular grid, the design nods to the spreadsheets, forms, charts, and calendars that exist in the world of freelancers, juxtaposed by vivid and unconfined illustrations that then blossom out of this structure.